 Court Remains Closed to the Public

-Please be aware that the Wayne County Probate Court’s processing backlog has increased to approximately three weeks due to the spike in COVID cases and the Holiday Break.
-To see if your item has been filed, check the Court’s website under (opens in new window)Case Access; follow the instructions.
+Please be aware that the Wayne County Probate Court’s processing backlog is now approximately four weeks.
+To see if your item has been filed, check the Court’s website under Case Access; follow the instructions.

 This processing delay also applies to receiving your Notice of Hearing and requests for letters of authority for all types of cases.
-Hearing dates may not be scheduled and updated Letters may not be received for roughly three weeks after payment has been made.
+Hearing dates may not be scheduled and updated Letters may not be received for roughly one to two weeks after payment has been made.

 Please continue to monitor our website for updates and other important information.
 Please do not send emails asking for updates on your filing/hearing/requests until after three weeks have passed, as responding to the frequent inquiries slows our progress.
 Thank you for your patience as we strive to provide quality service in these challenging times.